-If you are interested in joining the 2018 guided walks please contact the Amanda Carpenter or Rory Forsyth at the Western Front Way charity.
-Joining the walk offers you a chance to walk accompanied for 6 days along either the Northern or Southern sections of the route; along already identified paths, which will become part of the permanent Western Front Way in years to come.
-In 2019 we will be offering self guided versions of the walks and details of the route/hotels will appear here shortly.
+If you are interested in joining a guided walk please contact the Amanda Carpenter or Rory Forsyth at the Western Front Way charity.
+Joining a walk offers you a chance to walk accompanied days along the route; along already identified paths, which will become part of the permanent Western Front Way in years to come.

-Each 6 day walking holiday is designed to include a mix of interesting historical sites relating to the First World War, as well as beautiful walking country, opportunities to sample local culture and cuisine.
+Guided walking holidays are designed to include a mix of interesting historical sites relating to the First World War, as well as beautiful walking country, opportunities to sample local culture and cuisine.

 Walks each day will be along well marked routes using existing paths, and each group will be led by a member of the Western Front Way team who will act as walk leaders – but not formal battlefield guides.